firatbatar/My-Reddit-Data-DS/README.md

 The requested data and the scrapped data include many unused information and also some information that needs to be preprocessed.
 For all the details on the data processing, see `data_process.ipynb` file.
 But here is a summary of the process:

--  **Subreddits:** This data also holds followed users, but I won't need them.
+-  **Subreddits:** This data also holds followed users, but I did not need them.
 - **Login History:** The date is in UTC, so I converted it to my local time and extracted the day name.
 Also IP addresses are not needed.
-- **Voted Posts and Comments:** The data includes some URLs about the objects, I have extracted the subreddit names from them, but I don't need the URLs themselves.
+- **Voted Posts and Comments:** The data includes some URLs about the objects, I have extracted the subreddit names from them, but I do not need the URLs themselves.
 Also, I have compared this data with subscribed subreddits and created a new column to indicate if the subreddit is subscribed or not.
 - **Created Posts and Comments:** This also includes some URLs, I have extracted the subreddit names from them and dropped the URLs.
-Again I've checked if the subreddit is subscribed or not.
+Again I have checked if the subreddit is subscribed or not.
 Also dropped the unnecessary columns.

 ### Data Visualizations